itm154/tmf1414-project-1/presentation/presentation.md

   ...
 } while (orderCount < MAX_ORDERS);

-// Do the same operation as finalize order when order limit is reached displayReceipt(orders, orderCount);
+// Do the same operation as "Finalize order" when order limit is reached displayReceipt(orders, orderCount);
 printf("You have reached your order limit!.
 Come again another time\n");
 writeTrxLogs(orders, orderCount);